-- 1.4.7 The recession also affects local authority funding in a number of ways: - a) Fee income to local authorities is reduced as the number of planning; building control, license applications etc, all fall in line with falling levels of business activity. - b) S106 investment not only in housing but also in related infrastructure works is greatly reduced. - c) Taxable income and receipts to central government also fall, which in turn has a 'knock-on' effect on the grant funding and other income streams available to both local authorities and voluntary and non-statutory agencies.
+- 1.4.7 The recession also affects funding to service providers in a number of ways: - a) Fee income to local authorities is reduced as the number of planning; building control, license applications etc, all fall in line with falling levels of business activity. - b) S106 investment not only in housing but also in related infrastructure works is greatly reduced. - c) Taxable income and receipts to central Government also fall, which in turn has a 'knock-on' effect on the grant funding and other income streams available to both local authorities and voluntary and nonstatutory agencies.
 All of these factors contribute to a scenario where funding is 'tight' and resources available for delivering homelessness services are stretched.